Obama’s Blind Antipathy Toward Israel Is Not Merely a Political Position

 It seems likely to similarly ruin whatever chances the Obama legacy might have had left.

-Rabbi Yaakov Menken is the Director of the Shofar Project, combating anti-Semitism.
-He is a contributor to the news and public policy group Haym Salomon Center.
+Rabbi Yaakov Menken is the managing director of the Coalition for Jewish Values, the largest rabbinic public policy organization in America.